 Grandparent and Other Nonparent Visitation

-As mentioned above, grandparental visitation request can be made in a Section 3102 proceeding (where there’s a deceased parent).
+As mentioned above, grandparental visitation request can be made in a section 3102 proceeding (when there is a deceased parent).
 It can also be requested under either Family Code sections 3103 or 3104, depending on the circumstances.

-Additionally, a grandparent can bring an independent action for visitation in a Section 3104 proceeding, if a parent is not a party to a proceeding identified at Family Code section 3021 and the parents are not married.
+A grandparent can bring an independent action for visitation in a section 3104 proceeding, if a parent is not a party to a proceeding identified at Family Code section 3021 and the parents are not married.
 Or, if the parents are married, then a grandparent can bring an independent action for visitation if one or more of the following circumstances exist:

-- one of the parents has been absent for more than a month without the other parent knowing the whereabouts of the absent spouse;
+2) one of the parents has been absent for more than a month without the other parent knowing the whereabouts of the absent parent;

-- the child has been adopted by a stepparent.
-(Family Code section 3104(b).)
+5) the child has been adopted by a stepparent.

-- balances the interests of the child in having visitation with the grandparent against the right of the parents to exercise their parental authority.
+2) balances the interest of the child in having visitation with the grandparent against the right of the parents to exercise their parental authority.